richard-scryber/scryber.core/docs/1_overview/4_packages_and_libs.rst

 * Databind to any data models (which can create further components)
 * Layout converts the high level components to lower level entities
 * Render allows the layout entities to render themselves to a PDFWriter

+Between parsing and initializing is a neat point to add your own content, or add any model(s) needed to the document, along with setting up any events or custom code.

 Each of the stages raises events that can be captured to perform any custom processing required